galaxyproject/galaxy-hub/content/events/gcc2023/schedule/index.md

 </table>

 I have been working on the conservation of threatened species for over twenty-five years both in Australia and overseas.
-I am currently the Senior Research Manager for the Australasian Wildlife Genomics Group in the Faculty of Science.
+I am currently a Professor for the Australasian Wildlife Genomics Group in the Faculty of Science.
 I have been working with the Save the Tasmanian Devil Program for the past ten years; in addition to other species such as orange-bellied parrots, koalas, bilbies, and woylies.
 Working closely with both my academic and